UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 * Hunt and forage to recieve d4-2 days of food and water (natural features permitting).
 * Travel within the current area to a discovered landmark

----

 ## Spellcasting

 **Spellbooks** contain a single spell.
 Anyone can cast a spell by holding a spellbook in both hands and reading its contents aloud.

-**Spell Level**: A spell's effective caster level is equal to the amount of WILL damage the caster inflicts upon himself.
-This WILL damage can be healed with rests just as with any other ability score damage.
-The max spell level is 6th (and thus max WILL damage that can be inflicted this way is 6 damage).
+**Spell Level**: A spell's effective caster level is equal to the amount of CHA damage the caster inflicts upon himself.
+This CHA damage can be healed with rests just as with any other ability score damage.
+The max spell level is 6th (and thus max CHA damage that can be inflicted this way is 6 damage).

 **Scrolls** are similar to Spellbooks, however they burn to ash after one use, and are always cast at 1st level.